 Overview of the Wendake Quebec Community

 The Wendake community is where many Huron-Wendat Indigenous people live.
-They’ve been there for centuries, persisting to live peacefully with the the French who came to town in the 16th century, with Jacques Cartier in 1534.
+They’ve been there for centuries (just like the Tlingit people in Alaska), persisting to live peacefully with the the French who came to town in the 16th century, with Jacques Cartier in 1534.
 It’s a vibrant community that very much keeps the Indigenous culture and traditions alive.

 We were there on a trip with Tourism Autochtone Quebec, whose mission it is to reinforce, promote and preserve the culture and traditions of the 55 First Nations and Inuit communities living in Quebec.

 It’s a very simple to arrive to the Wendake community in one of two ways: